gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 (openstack) $ pip install python-openstackclient
 ```

-As we use *heat* in our documentation, we will also install the heat
+As we use *Heat* in our documentation, you will also install the *Heat*
 client.

 ```bash